 “Trust is placed when giving responsibilities.
 Not only do you entrust your child to do the task correctly, you also send the message that you expect her to do so.”

 Since that conversation, I’ve been more mindful of the difference between rules and responsibilities.
-It’s not a bad word or something we need to drop from our language.
+Of course, “rules” isn’t a bad word or something we need to drop from our language.
 After all, rules do exist and serve a purpose.

-But I started saying ‘responsibilities’ instead to see if the word could take its place.
-And who knows, make a difference in how I communicated with my kids.
+But I started saying “responsibilities” instead to see if the word could take its place.
+I wondered if it could make a difference in how I communicated with my kids.

-Last night, my two-year-old stood a foot away from the television while it was on.
+At one point, my then-toddler stood a foot away from the television while it was on.
 I was about to blurt out, “Sit on the couch—that’s the rule.”
 Instead, I said, “Sit on the couch—you’re not taking care of your eyes.”

 Get more tips: